California neighborhoods with more EVs see better air quality, public health

-(The Hill) – Neighborhoods in California with higher electric vehicle (EV) adoption rates are experiencing both better air quality and improvements in public health, a new study has found.
+Neighborhoods in California with higher electric vehicle adoption rates are experiencing both better air quality and improvements in public health, a new study has found.

 The study authors also identified a small suggestive reduction in levels of nitrogen dioxide – a gaseous pollutant that has long contributed to “the reddish-brown haze characteristic of smoggy air in California,” per the state’s Air Resources Board.